 Sometimes you’ll come across an untruth that is difficult to explain.
 Here’s another example from my own tree:

 This is from an 1884 Scottish marriage record.
 In Scotland, the names of both parents are shown on civil records.
-Here we have the groom’s parents, John McLennan and Catherine McLennan, maiden surname Phillistine.
-But Catherine’s maiden name was actually McKenzie, not Phillistine!
+Here we have the groom’s parents, John McLennan and Catherine McLennan, maiden surname Philistine.
+But Catherine’s maiden name was actually Finlayson, not Philistine!
 What’s going on here?

 Maybe when the minister was completing the record, John said “this is my wife Catherine; she’s a philistine!”.
 The minister may have assumed that he meant that that was his wife’s name.
 We can only guess.